 A White House insider said that Trump told Priebus to obtain Sessions’s resignation in June as well, but he talked him out of it, telling him, “If I get this resignation, you are in for a spiral of calamity that makes Comey look like a picnic.’”

 In his first public attack on Sessions, Trump told the New York Times on July 19, 2017, that he wouldn’t have nominated Sessions if he knew he was going to recuse himself.

 TRUMP: So Jeff Sessions takes the job, gets into the job, recuses himself.
 I then have — which, frankly, I think is very unfair to the president.
 How do you take a job and then recuse yourself?
 If he would have recused himself before the job, I would have said, “Thanks, Jeff, but I can’t, you know, I’m not going to take you.”
 It’s extremely unfair, and that’s a mild word, to the president.

 Trump Tries to Humiliate Sessions into Resigning

-Trump doesn’t love firing people when he’s not on a TV set, and at the end of July he lobbed a number of public insults at his attorney general that were widely viewed as attempts to force him to resign.
+Trump doesn’t love firing people when he’s not on a TV set, and in July 2017 he lobbed a number of public insults at his attorney general that were widely viewed as attempts to force him to resign.
 Reports suggested Trump was considering Rudy Giuliani or Senator Ted Cruz as Sessions’s replacement, but both men shot down the idea.
 Axios reported that he had called a political associate and asked, “What would happen if I fired Sessions?”